 - Minimum loan to value of 95% for Fannie loans and 97% with Freddie programs

-- No note date needed eliminating the May 31, 2009 requirement
+- No note date is needed to eliminate the May 31, 2009 requirement.

 - Allows for non-Fannie and Freddie loans

-- No appraisal needed yet lender may order one to determine current minimum loan to value
+- No appraisal is needed, yet the lender may order to determine the current minimum loan to value.

-How much money will the HARP Program save me?
+How much money will the HARP Mortgage Program save me?